 b.
 Why It Stands Out

-Its seamless integration with Microsoft tools, combined with its CRM capabilities, makes Microsoft Dynamics 365 a powerful solution for banks looking to improve customer engagement and operational efficiency.
+Its seamless integration with Microsoft tools, combined with its CRM capabilities, makes it a powerful solution for banks looking to improve customer engagement and operational efficiency.

 5. SAP ERP

-SAP ERP provides a high-performance system with real-time data processing, making it appropriate for large institutions.
+SAP ERP is a high-performance system that processes data in real time, making it suitable for large institutions.
 SAP’s ERP system is well-known for its resilience, integrating diverse banking activities while maintaining data quality and compliance across all financial departments.

 a.
 Key Features